bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 No other input types (Pandas dataframe, CSV, remote Iceberg reads, etc.) are currently supported on GPU.
 Those reads run on CPU.

+Limit, sampling, CTEs, sorting, quantiles, and union are not currently supported.

 ## Important Per-Feature Caveats

 ### Read Parquet